tyiannak/amvoc/README.md

 Also, the user has to declare whether or not they want to proceed with the annotation and clustering of each vocalization or just get the vocalizations detected for the given recording (option -c y if they want to continue or -c n in the opposite case).
 In case they want to proceed with the clustering, they can also define whether spectrogram of the whole input signal should be displayed in the app (option -s).
 If the spectrogram is to be displayed (not recommended for large wavfiles), the user should choose one of the following options: -s 1 or -s True or -s true.
+Otherwise, they can skip this parameter.

 ```
 python3 main.py -i data/B148_test_small.wav -c y -s 1